samply/bridgehead/README.md

 useradd -M -g docker -N -s /sbin/nologin bridgehead
 ```

-After adding the User you need to change the ownership of the directory to the bridgehead user.
+After adding the User you need to change the ownership of the directories to the bridgehead user.

 ``` shell
 chown bridgehead /srv/docker/bridgehead/ -R